yh-luo/from-zero-to-source-estimates/README.md

 + The script assumes compressed NifTi (`.nii.gz`)
 + `recon-all` takes hours (~7 hours on AMD Ryzen 5 3600) to complete!
-+ FreeSurfer runs on single thread.
++ FreeSurfer runs on a single thread.
 If the cpu has multiple cores, open several terminals to process more than one subjects or use `mne.parallel.parallel_func` to loop through all the subjects.
    + Using many terminals at once works great for me.
 + Remember to [install and setup tcsh](https://surfer.nmr.mgh.harvard.edu/fswiki/SetupConfiguration_Linux) for FreeSurfer reconstructions.